spray/spray/README.md

 val allAuthors = 'store / 'book / * / 'author
 ```

-In _json-lenses_ speak this is called a _projection_.
-You can use a projection to retrieve or update the addressed
+This is called a lens.
+You can use a lens to retrieve or update the addressed
 values.

 ```scala